Who Are the Greatest Cardinals Linebackers of All Time?

 - Years With the Cardinals: 1981–88

 - Pro Bowls: 1984–85

 The Cardinals used their first-round draft pick on E.J.
 Junior in 1981 and then reaped the benefits over the next eight seasons.
 Junior started 13 games as a rookie and remained in the starting lineup for the majority of his tenure with the Cardinals.
 His best seasons came between 1983 and '85 when he earned two Pro Bowl selections, picked up his only All-Pro honor and had 19 sacks and nine interceptions in 44 games.
 In 111 total games with the Cardinals, he had 24.5 sacks and all 12 of his career interceptions.

 - Pro Bowls: 2017, ‘19

 - Legacy Honors: NFL 2010s All-Decade Team

 Chandler Jones built a solid foundation during his first four seasons with the Patriots, but he blossomed once he came to the Cardinals in 2016.
-In three of his four seasons in Arizona he played at linebacker, and his 47 sacks in those seasons are second in franchise history at the position (Ken Harvey has 47.5).
-With a career-high 19 sacks in 2019, he became the first Cardinals player ever to record four seasons with at least 10 sacks.
-In 64 games with Arizona, he has 60 sacks and 17 forced fumbles.
+In three of his four seasons in Arizona he played at linebacker, and his 47 sacks in those seasons were second in franchise history at the position (Ken Harvey has 47.5), and Jones broke the record with his 48th sack in 2020.
+With a career-high 19 sacks in 2019, he became the first Cardinals player ever to record four seasons with at least 10 sacks, and in the 2021 season-opener, his five sacks tied the franchise record for a single game.
+Going into 2021, in 69 games with Arizona, Jones had 61 sacks and 17 forced fumbles.

 5. Eric Hill